Walker family murders: 1959 murder case

-Authorities believe that 24-year-old Christine Walker arrived at the family's farm home around 4 pm on Saturday, December 19, 1959, where she was raped, then murdered by gunshot.
+Authorities believe that 24-year-old Christine Walker arrived at the family's farmhouse around 4 pm on Saturday, December 19, 1959, where she was raped, then murdered by gunshot.
 Her husband Cliff, 25, then arrived with their 3-year-old son Jimmie and 1-year-old daughter Debbie.
 Cliff was ambushed and killed by gunshot.
 Jimmie and Debbie were then murdered.
-Jimmie was shot, and Debbie was shot in addition to being drowned in the bathtub.
-The actual cause of death is unknown, and she could have been shot in the bathtub.
+Jimmie was shot, and Debbie was shot before being drowned in the bathtub.
+The actual cause of death is unknown.
 News stories noted there were gifts around the Christmas tree.

 Physical evidence left at the scene included a bloody cowboy boot, a cellophane strip from a Kool cigarette wrapper, and a fingerprint on the bathtub faucet handle.

 A serial killer named Emmett Monroe Spencer confessed to the murders, but the confession was discredited by Sarasota County Sheriff Ross Boyer, who labeled Spencer a pathological liar.
 Spencer's confession was "determined to be cleverly constructed from real murders written up in newspapers and true-crime novels that he liked to read."
-In 1994, a bartender in Stroudsburg, Pennsylvania contacted the Sarasota County Sheriff’s Office, claiming that one of her customers had boasted of killing the Walker family; this tip was never verified.
+In 1994, a bartender in Stroudsburg, Pennsylvania contacted the Sarasota County Sheriff's Office, claiming that one of her customers had boasted of killing the Walker family; this tip was never verified.

 Police never identified a motive, and 587 people were suspects at one time or another.
 The case remains open.